 Why Is Mental Health Important?

-Our mental health impacts everything we do.
+Our mental stability impacts everything we do.
 It can determine how we handle stress, how we feel and act, and even how we make it through our everyday lives.
-When we don’t take care of our mental health, it becomes much harder to regulate our emotions and behaviors.
+When we don’t take care of our mental disorders, it becomes much harder to regulate our emotions and behaviors.
 This can lead to:

 - Outbursts of uncontrolled anger